How to Start a Hair Salon in California (2026)

 California Franchise Tax

 California imposes an $800 annual franchise tax on all LLCs, payable to the Franchise Tax Board (FTB).
-However, new LLCs are exempt from the $800 franchise tax for their first taxable year.
-Starting in year two, it is due annually by the 15th day of the 4th month of your tax year (typically April 15).
+There is no first-year exemption — the $800 is due annually by the 15th day of the 4th month of your tax year (typically April 15), starting from your first year of operation.

 If you want to operate under a different name (e.g., “Sunset Beauty Lounge” instead of “Sunset Beauty Lounge LLC”), file a Fictitious Business Name Statement with your county clerk.
 Cost is typically $10-$80 depending on the county.